-Javade Chaudhri, 60, became a director of SDG&E in 2010.
-He is an Executive Vice President and the General Counsel of Sempra Energy
+Javade Chaudhri, 60, became a director of SoCalGas in 2010.
+He is an Executive Vice President and the General Counsel of Sempra Energy.

 Mr. Chaudhri has extensive experience in legal affairs and compliance matters gained from his many years as a practicing attorney.
-Prior to joining Sempra Energy, he served as General Counsel of Gateway Inc. and before that was a partner at several prominent law firms
+Prior to joining Sempra Energy, he served as General Counsel of Gateway Inc. and before that was a partner at several prominent law firms.

-Steven D. Davis, 57, became a director of SDG&E in 2011.
+Steven D. Davis, 57, became a director of SoCalGas in 2011.
 He is the Senior Vice President - External Affairs of Sempra Energy.
 Prior to assuming his current role with Sempra Energy, Mr. Davis served as Vice President - Investor Relations and Corporate Communications, where he oversaw Sempra Energy's shareholder relations and communications with the financial community and investors as well as all corporate communications.
-Prior to that, he was Senior Vice President of External Relations and Chief Financial Officer for SDG&E and SoCalGas, Sempra Energy's California regulated utilities.
+Prior to that, he was Senior Vice President of External Relations and Chief Financial Officer for SoCalGas and SDG&E.